goofy1916/product-management-api/README.md

-# mandakini-api
-REST api for mandakini shop website.
+# Product management REST API

+- The API is made using django-rest-frameword.

+- Feel free to pull it.